 - D – Dividends paid

-- Monthly reports to give you a clear and accurate view of your finances.
+- Monthly reports you can use for a clear and accurate picture of your finances

-- High level consulting finance guidance to provide you with financial leadership, help you to design a financial strategy, prepare presentations to impress prospective lenders and investors and advise on M&A initiatives.
+- High-level financial guidance to build your financial leadership, help you create a sound financial strategy, assist you in preparing professional presentations that will impress potential lenders and investors as well as advise on merger and acquisition initiatives.